 Phenolics, flavonoids, alkaloids and saponins and other secondary metabolites.

 - Anjir or Figs are very nutritious.
 They can be eaten fresh or dried.
 Removing moisture from fresh fruits helps to preserve them for future use.

 - In both form, figs contain high amount of fibres and thus works as a laxative and helps the evacuation of bowel.
 Due to laxative property, figs also gives relief in piles.
-Figs are good for digestive system and improves metabolism.
+Figs are good for the digestive system and improves metabolism.
 They tone intestine and remove toxins.

-- Dried figs are good source of fibre, carbohydrates, sugars (fructose and glucose), minerals, vitamins, organic acids and minerals like copper, manganese, magnesium, potassium, calcium.
+- Dried figs are a good source of fibre, carbohydrates, sugars (fructose and glucose), minerals, vitamins, organic acids and minerals like copper, manganese, magnesium, potassium, calcium.

 - Figs are helpful in reducing cholesterol and triglycerides.
 Their regular intake is a good natural remedy for lowering cholesterol.

-- Figs are helpful in reducing risk of heart diseases and high blood pressure as these are low in sodium but high potassium.
+- Figs are helpful in reducing the risk of heart diseases and high blood pressure as these are low in sodium but high potassium.

 - Figs eating alkalises blood and maintains proper pH of blood.
 This is helpful as Acidosis or low pH of blood is harmful for body and is responsible for many diseases.

 - Eating 8-10 or about 100 grams figs, gives energy (250 calories), fat (0.9g), protein (3.3g), carbohydrate (64g), fibre (10g), sugars (48g), calcium (162mg) and potassium (680mg).

 - Figs are good for the heart, bones (as rich in calcium), digestive system, blood and reproductive system and its regular intake improves overall health.